1. Validations and sanity checks

 - Is the Payer or the Payee in the Clearance the party that originated this clearance.
 The originator of the Clearance creates the Clearance ID, which includes identifier for the originator.
 This identifier must match the identifier of either the Payer or the Payee.

-- Is the clearance request for seller who is certified to work with Settlement with Order standard.
+- Is the clearance request for seller who is certified to work with Settlement with Order standard

-- Are the carrier and the seller in agreement to process Settlement with Order transactions.
+- Are the carrier and the seller in agreement to process Settlement with Order transactions

-- Has request for clearance with the same Clearance ID been successfully processed already?
+- Has request for clearance with the same Clearance ID been successfully processed already

-Settlement manager will assign the valid “Remittance Date” and “Settlement Date” according to the SwO Schedule.
+Clearance Manager will assign the valid “Remittance Date” and “Settlement Date” according to the SwO Schedule.

-2. SwO Schedule
+2. Clearance Schedule

 - ClearanceRQ Submission Deadline Date – CRQSDD – this is the date when the ClearanceRQ from ORA must be submitted.
 If ClearanceRQ is submitted by this date, then the corresponding Remittance Date (RD) and Settlement Date (SD) can be fulfilled.

-- Processing time for the Settlement Manger – P – this is the time the Settlement Manager needs to process the clearance request submitted by the CRQSDD.
+- Processing time for the Settlement Manger – P – this is the time the Clearance Manager needs to process the clearance request submitted by the CRQSDD.
 This could vary by market depending on market size and market operations.

-- Remittance Date – RD – the date the remittance is executed.
+- Remittance Date – RD – the date the remittance is executed

 - Settlement Date – SD – the date of the settlement